-Modern America does rather well in accommodating people with disabilities, through legislation, building codes, and a culture of increasing acceptance and empathy.
+Modern America does rather well in accommodating people with disabilities through legislation, building codes, and a culture of increasing acceptance and empathy.
 But anyone who has a disability, or who has a loved one with a disability, knows we still have a long way to go.
 Included in our shortcomings is how we treat a whole category of disabilities that we literally can’t see.

-Invisible disabilities are conditions that include cognitive difficulties, mental health disorders, learning differences, physical pain, fatigue, or other physical conditions that are not apparent to the onlooker but significantly impact one’s daily activities.
+Hidden disabilities are conditions that include cognitive difficulties, mental health disorders, learning differences, physical pain, fatigue, or other physical conditions that are not apparent to the onlooker but significantly impact one’s daily activities.

 - Define invisible disabilities and cite examples

 - Intimately understand the lives and successes of people living with disabilities

 - Understand the “non-symptom” struggles of disabilities, e.g. medical coverage, medications

 - Identify and counteract the 3 common stigmas affecting people with invisible disabilities

 - Learn 6 actionable ways to be a better ally

 - Discover 5 coping skills universal to disabilities and common difficulties